The Definitive Guide to Dealing with Relationship Conflict [Part 1]

 Effective Communication

 Communication is the cornerstone of resolving disagreements.
 One couple in a coffee shop argued about going to dinner with friends.
 One partner said, “It’s never fun—you said so yourself last time,” while the other responded sarcastically.
-The other couple, however, communicated their feelings and found a compromise3.
+The other couple, however, communicated their feelings and found a compromise.

 Turn Conflict into Opportunity